State By State Guide To Legal Online Gambling

 New Hampshire Online Gambling - Horse betting, sports betting, and lottery.
 New Hampshire is one of the few states that offers legal online lottery ticket sales.
 New Hampshire also legalized online sports betting in December 2019 with the passage of HB 480 and its residents are eligible for online horse betting sites like TVG.

 New Jersey Gambling Sites - New Jersey offers a full complement of online casino games, sports betting, and games of skill.
 Online casino gaming became legal in 2013 with the passage of Assembly Bill 2578.
-Sports betting in New Jersey was legalized shortly after the federal repeal of PASPA, with the passage of A.B.
-4111.
+Sports betting was then legalized in New Jersey during June of 2018 with the passage of bill A4111.

 Oregon – Games of skill, sports betting, horse betting

 Oregon Online Gambling - There are not many options in Oregon that are state regulate, but casinos and online sportsbooks can still be found.
 ORS 167.109 bans in-state financial transactions for internet gambling, but Oregon residents can still bet on sports via the Oregon Lottery-run Scoreboard app.
 Games of skill are also exempted from this ban.
 Per ORS 462.162 (pg.
 50), off-track online horse betting is allowed.

 Rhode Island Gambling Sites - Sports and horse betting.
 Rhode Island’s S 2045 legalized sports betting back in 2018, and then passed S 37 the following year to expand sports betting legalization to include mobile betting.
 Rhode Island is one of a handful of states that offers off-track online horse betting as well.